-The showy garden rudbeckias that brighten summer and fall borders are descended from wild plants native mainly to the eastern U.S. All are tough and easy to grow.
+These big, warm-colored daisies are stalwarts of the summer and autumn garden.
+Descended from wild plants native mainly to the eastern U.S., all are tough and easy to grow.
 Blossoms have yellow or orange rays and a raised central cone.
-They make good cut flowers; cutting also encourages rebloom late in season.
-Divide perennials when they become crowded, usually every few yearsRudbeckia fulgida
+They make good cut flowers; cutting encourages rebloom late in season.
+Divide perennials when they become crowded, usually every few years.Rudbeckia fulgida

-Initially to 3 ft. tall, 2 ft. wide; after a few years, spreads by rhizomes to form a larger clump.
+Perennial.
+Initially to 3 ft. tall and 2 ft. wide; after a few years, spreads by rhizomes to form a larger clump.
 Branching stems; broadly lance-shaped, 5-in.-long, hairy dark green leaves.
 Yellow, 2–2 1/2-in.-wide flowers with black to brown central cone bloom in summer.

 European native for rock gardens or naturalizing.
 In bulb and leaf, resembles small hyacinth, but 10-i...

 Grows to 2 ft. tall.
 Smooth deep green leaves with yellow variegation have a spicy apple fragrance and...